thomd/mad-pages/rg.md

-    --files           # print each file that would be searched -c                # only show the count of matching lines for each file -o                # print only matched parts of a line -I                # never print the file path with the matched lines -N                # suppress line numbers
-    -w                # only show matches surrounded by word boundaries -M NUM            # don't print lines longer than this limit -v                # invert match
+    --files           # print each file that would be searched -c                # only show the count of matching lines for each file -o                # print only matched parts of a line -w                # only show matches surrounded by word boundaries -M NUM            # don't print lines longer than this limit -v                # invert match